COVID-19 CORONAVIRUS

 How to book a Telehealth appointment

-Telehealth appointments can be booked online — click above and choose a phone or video consultation.
+Telehealth appointments can be booked online — click above and choose a phone or video consultation (the doctors prefer video wherever possible).

 We use a secure Australian-based video platform.
-If you select a Telehealth appointment, you will receive a web link to the virtual waiting room.
-Please click on this link on your smartphone, tablet or webcam-enabled computer 5 minutes before the appointment time.
+Please click on the video link on your smartphone, tablet or webcam-enabled computer 5 minutes before the appointment time.
+You may wish to use the app “AMSConnect”.

 Simply clicking on the link will allow you to join the video consultation.
-You don’t need to download any software, or go through any long sign-up process.
-The system will ask you to type your name, and agree to the consent form.
 Once you are in the virtual waiting room, you may need to wait until your doctor has finished their previous consultation.

 If your doctor decides that you need further examination or a procedure you may be asked to come to RPM at a convenient time.